How to improve employee productivity

 What is employee productivity?

 A person’s productivity is the amount of work they can do in a given amount of time.
-It’s a simple measurement, but the factors that influence it are varied and complex – everything from the tools people use to how their organization builds an environment that breeds success.
+It’s a simple measurement, but the factors that influence it are varied and complex – everything from the tools people use to how their organisation builds an environment that breeds success.

 There will always be natural variance between individual’s productivity.
 That isn’t necessarily a bad thing.
 After all, the employee who spends a long time on one outstanding piece of work is just as valuable as the person who can create large volumes in a short time.
 The person who solves problems in a warehouse will set a different pace and have different goals as someone working in an office.